kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 The best approach is to make a pen & paper note of the rider's bib number and approximate DNF time before touching [RiderDetail][].
 The DNF time can always be entered retrospectively after the race if you are busy or unsure.

 Keep an eye out for DNF riders deciding to resume the race, and for riders who haven't told you they've DNFed sneaking around behind the timing tent and generating spurious RFID reads.
+Newbie riders may be confused by the bell and DNF on the last lap.
+Experienced riders may overcook it and crash or have a mechanical failure on the last lap.

 In a fixed-laps race, it's better to set riders who abandon to PUL rather than DNF, so that they get credit for the laps they've completed.